Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

 Overall, Green took the top spot for plant-based meat packaging, earning the highest positive ratings across the board.
 Green packaging seems to suggest healthiness, naturalness, and eco-friendliness for many consumers.

 Orange and blue came in next in positive ratings, showing that they’re also strong contenders.
-These colors conveyed appeal, tastiness, and affordability, making them popular choices for packaging.
+These colours conveyed appeal, tastiness, and affordability, making them popular choices for packaging.

 On the flip side, yellow, purple, and red didn’t fare as well in positive ratings.
-These colors didn’t excite consumers as much when it came to thinking positively about plant-based meat.
+These colours didn’t excite consumers as much when it came to thinking positively about plant-based meat.

 Beyond taste – how packaging colour can influence the appeal of plant-based meats